 This post may contain affiliate links.
 Read disclosure policy.

-Much like Easter cake pops, and chocolate egg nest treats, these Cadbury egg cookies always make an appearance around Easter.
+Much like Cadbury Egg Easter cupcakes and chocolate egg nest treats, these Cadbury egg cookies always make an appearance around Easter.
+Prove me wrong, but Easter has the best candy, I just love all the pastel colors!

 Bowl of cadbury eggs.